-The Queen and the Royal Family are one of the unique aspects of the United Kingdom.
-The Queen is celebrating her Platinum Jubilee and we wanted to explain exactly what a Jubilee is and highlight some UK boarding schools that have been popular amongst the Royal Family.
+The King, Queen and the Royal Family are one of the unique aspects of the United Kingdom.
+In 2022 the Queen celebrated her Platinum Jubilee and passed away on 8 September at Balmoral Castle.
+Her son King Charles III was officially proclaimed King on the Saturday following the Queen’s death.
+The Coronation of His Majesty King Charles III will take place on Saturday 6 May, 2023.
+We wanted to explain what a Jubilee and Coronation is and highlight some UK boarding schools that have been popular amongst the Royal Family.

 A jubilee is an event to celebrate the life or the reign of a monarch (a King or Queen).
-This year, Queen Elizabeth II is celebrating her Platinum Jubilee – this means that she has been the Queen for 70 years!
+In 2022, Queen Elizabeth II celebrated her Platinum Jubilee – she had been the Queen for 70 years!
 Queen Elizabeth II is the first monarch in British history to celebrate 70 years on the throne.
-This momentous occasion will be celebrated across Britain with a Jubilee Weekend from the 2nd to the 5th of June.
+This momentous occasion was celebrated across Britain with a Jubilee Weekend from the 2nd to the 5th of June.

-Activities and celebrations will take place across all corners of the UK including street parties, concerts, Jubilee lunches and beacon lighting.
-In London, thousands of people will gather to watch the official Trooping the Colour parade.
+Activities and celebrations took place across all corners of the UK including street parties, concerts, Jubilee lunches and beacon lighting.
+In London, thousands of people gathered to watch the official Trooping the Colour parade.
 Trooping the Colour starts at Buckingham Palace and involves more than 1400 soldiers, 200 horses and 400 musicians.
 Find out more about the Platinum Jubilee celebrations.

 If you’re thinking about coming to the UK for a boarding school education, you might be curious about which boarding schools the Royal Family have previously attended!
 The Queen herself didn’t actually go to school but was homeschooled throughout her childhood.
 However, most other members of the Royal Family have attended school in the UK.
 We’ve put together a list of some UK boarding schools that have proved popular amongst the Royals.